tingrr/Dog-Gatekeeper-Privacy-Policy/README.md

 - **Pixel Art SVG** — the Samoyed is drawn with inline SVG, no external image dependencies
 - **Chrome i18n API** — standard `_locales` structure for multi-language support

-## 📄 License

-MIT License

----

-## 🎮 How It Works

-1. **Click the dog icon** in your browser toolbar to open the settings panel
-2. **Adjust the sliders** — set your daily usage time limit and break duration
-3. **Browse social media** — the dog silently tracks your time in the background
-4. **Time's up!** — a giant pixel Samoyed appears on screen with a countdown timer
-5. **Auto-dismiss** — once the break is over, the dog disappears and you can browse again

-### Default Monitored Sites

-Twitter/X · YouTube · Facebook · Reddit · Threads · Bluesky · Instagram · TikTok · Weibo · Bilibili · Douyin

-You can toggle any site on/off and add custom domains.

 ---